grc0801/sign-language-interpreter/README.md

 ## How to Run

-To run with webcam:
+To run using a webcam:

     python main.py --mode webcam

-To run with IP camera:
+To run using an IP camera stream:

     python main.py --mode ip --url http://your_ip_camera_stream

-Ensure that the model file is present in the 'model/' folder as 'model.tflite'.
+Ensure that the model file is placed in the "model" folder as "model.tflite".

 --------------------------------------------------------------------------------

 ## Model Training (Optional)

-To train your own model:
+To train your own model using your dataset:

-1. Place gesture images inside 'dataset/' with subfolders per class
+1. Organize your images in subfolders by class inside the "dataset" folder.
-2. Run:
+2. Run the training script:

     python train_model.py